MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 1. Download the [App Center SDK for React Native](https://github.com/Microsoft/appcenter-sdk-react-native/releases/latest) frameworks provided as a zip file and unzip it.

-2. You will see a folder named **AppCenterReactNativeShared** which contains a single framework for the required React Native iOS bridge.
+2. You'll see a folder named **AppCenterReactNativeShared** which contains a single framework for the required React Native iOS bridge.

 3. Download the corresponding [App Center SDK for iOS](https://github.com/Microsoft/AppCenter-SDK-Apple/releases) frameworks provided as a zip file and unzip it.

-4. You will see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
+4. You'll see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
 The framework called `AppCenter` is required in the project as it contains code that's shared between the different modules.

 5. [Optional] Create a subdirectory for 3rd-party libraries.
    * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it's often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).